angelayu0530/angelayu0530/README.md

 ## Hi, My Name is Angela Yu.
-I am currently a Junior at Hunter College
+I am currently a Junior at Hunter College.
+I am currently working on a project called CodeBloom that has collaberations with multiple clubs to encourage students to interview prep.